Rdevezeaux7685/Final-Project/README.md

 ## Tests

 While the gradle plugin on Intilij works perfectly fine, It seems I am unable to use ./gradlew from the terminal.
-[SOLUTION]()
+[SOLUTION](#fighting-with-java)

 It is also having the same problem in GitHub actions I created.

 This was fixed by changing the JAVA version to java 17.

 ### Fighting with Java

-Adding this %USERS%.jdks\azul-17.0.9\bin to my path to change the version of java and be able to build this from the terminal.
+Adding this `%USERS%.jdks\azul-17.0.9\bi`n to my path to change the version of java and be able to build this from the terminal.

 For the GitHub action, just needed to update the yml file

 ---

 *Presented by: Romane Devezeaux de Lavergne*